yuanzhedong/cs224n_robustqa/README.md

 With pretraining:
 - The indomain_train and oodomain_train combined will be used for pretraining
 - The oodomain_train datasets will be used for finetuning
-- The base model will be freezed at pretraining
+- The base model will be frozen at pretraining
-- The experts weights will be frzeed after pretraining
+- The experts weights will be frozen after pretraining

 ```
 # without data aug